zrs233/ursula/README.md

 For the sake of simplicity, I recommend using `Vagrant` rather than `Manual` for your first install.

+If you want to install manually, do not use `envs/examples/*` without modifications as it contains several circuit breakers such as invalid certificates and your installs will fail.

 ### Manually

 If you're not running `Vagrant` and have installed ubuntu onto a server and